12 Latest Semantic Markup Tips: An SEO Checklist

 On the face of it semantic markup might not seem like something relevant or fruitful to invest time into, but those in the know are aware that semantic markup does help in increasing the overall visibility of ones site and helps in improving the CTR considerably.
 One of the reasons for this is the fact that with semantic markup the chances of your website getting highlighted via rich snippets are much higher and that brings it greater attention.

-Keeping that in mind, as part of your SEO checklist, here are 13 latest tips on how to get going with your semantic markup SEO in the upcoming year 2019 and exploit it’s full potential:
+Keeping that in mind, as part of your SEO checklist, here are 13 latest tips on how to get going with your semantic markup SEO and exploit it’s full potential:

 - Use Authorship: Authorship, as most people are aware of, when used facilitates that your personal photo appear with all the posts that you write as well as for your website.
 It is always better to attach a face to a name and it helps to create an instant connect while making your post more appealing to the user at the same time.
 [Know more here: Google Plus and Its SEO Benefits]

 - Use Local Business Schema and Geotags: Make the use of both of these to describe your small business online.
 With the local business schema, markup your contact and other details on the website and use Geotag to include your Geo-coordinates.
 [Read more – Post Penguin 2.1 Local SEO strategies for small business]

 - Explore the Testimonial Option: Testimonials work really well for your credibility as a business; there is the option of using semantic markup for reviews which increases the chances of that testimonial being displayed on your search engine result by Google which makes tagging your testimonials a no-brainer.